Text Statistics

 Frequently Asked Questions

-What is readability score?
+What is a flesh reading ease score?

 Readability Scores Guide